thediyblogger/blog/content/blog/how-to-evaluate-group-boards-to-join.md

 If you are an active blogger and have more than 25 posts already, and is active on Pinterest, then a good group to join is [PinterestGroups](https://www.facebook.com/groups/pinterestboards/ "Facebook Pinterest Groups").

+#### HELPFUL TIP:

+You should aim to join a minimum of 3 group boards targeted in your niche so that you have a good wider audience to get your pins in front of.
+Of course 3 is just a start, and you should join as many high quality group boards related to your niche as you can.
+Over time you will find certain group boards perform a lot better than others, and you can prune your list of group boards as you go.

 ## How to request to join a Group Board

 Once you have found a board that looks interesting, follow the instructions (usually found in the group board description) on how to join.